Well it’s official and Donald Trump will be the 45th President of the United States. As the saying goes: if you can’t beat them join them.

 I was on vacation at my house/rental property in California and I kept hearing ads on the radio about a real estate investment seminar where the star of a house flipping show will teach me, the listener, how to invest in real estate using other people’s money.
 “The Palm Springs area is an ideal place” to use these techniques, the voice said.

-The funny thing is that when I got back home to my primary residence, I heard the exact same voice of the exact same television star saying that Edison was an ideal place for these techniques.
+The funny thing is that when I got back home to my primary residence, I heard the exact same voice of the exact same television star saying that my town in NJ was an ideal place for these techniques.

 Real estate can be a great investment, I’ve invested in real estate and now own three properties, but it’s not easy, it’s not short term, and no one is giving you money without a proven track record.